Methodology

 Setting and school numbers

-The number of childminder and group-based settings is taken from ‘Childcare providers and inspections at 31 March 2024 (opens in a new tab)’ published of Ofsted.
+The number of childminder and group-based settings is taken from ‘Childcare providers and inspections as at 31 December 2024’ published by Ofsted: Childcare_providers_and_inspections_management_information_as_at_31_December_2024.ods (opens in a new tab) from Childcare providers and inspections: management information (opens in a new tab).

-The number of state school settings is taken form ‘School level underlying data – 2023/24’ published on Explore Education Statistics.
+The number of state school settings is taken from ‘School level underlying data – 2023/24’ published on Explore Education Statistics: Schools, pupils and their characteristics, Academic year 2023/24 - Explore education statistics - GOV.UK (explore-education-statistics.service.gov.uk)

 ‘Schools’ are identified as state-funded primary, state-funded secondary, state-funded special school, state- funded secondary, state-funded AP school and non-maintained special schools that have at least one child in reception year.

+Professional development programme.
 Practitioners from childminder settings, group-based settings, state-funded school-based settings and independent school-based settings were eligible to take part in professional development training.
 All setting types are included in the total.

-There are 57,188 settings of this type.
+Experts and mentors.
 Practitioners from childminder settings, group-based settings, state-funded school-based settings, independent school-based settings and British Forces Overseas establishments were eligible to take part in experts and mentors.
 All setting types are included in the total.

-There are 57,199 settings of this type.
+Stronger practice hubs.
 Local authorities were not recorded for settings with network membership outside of their home area, therefore there are many settings with unknown local authority.
-As such, the data cannot be used to compare local authorities, and the number of settings has not been included at local authority level.
-Childminder settings, group-based settings, state-funded school-based settings and independent school based-settings were targeted by SPH.
-There are 57,188 settings of this type.
-Not all network members are setting based.
-Therefore this figure should be used with caution.
+Therefore, the data cannot be used to compare local authorities, and the number of settings has not been included.

 Help and support